 The exergy of wood is about 18 MJ/kilogram dry solid [Wall (1983)].
 The natural water content of wood is about 25%.
-With an average value of density equal to 450 kilograms of dry solid per m3 we get an exergy of 8 GJ/m3.
+With an average value of the density of 450 kilograms of dry solid per m3 we get an exergy of 8 GJ/m3.

 The exergy content of wood is given by the total change of chemical and 'structural' exergy.
 The chemical exergy is the exergy stored in the material as lack of binding exergy between the atoms in a molecule.
-The structuralexergy is the exergy or information stored in the structure of a material.
+The structural exergy is the exergy or information stored in the structure of a material.
 This part is of great value for certain materials such as proteins or cellulose fibres.
-The structural exergy is well utilised when wood is used as building material or as raw material for the production of paper.
-By burning useful wood this part is utilised very badly.
-We optimise the utility of exergy better if we only burn structurally useless wood or paper.
-The structural exergy is, however, often a very small part of the total exergy content of a material but never the less very useful.
+The structural exergy is well utilized when wood is used as building material or as raw material for the production of paper.
+By burning useful wood this part is utilized very badly.
+We optimize the utility of exergy better if we only